-5.1 The logical incompatibility of quantum mechanics and special relativity theory
+5.2 The logical incompatibility of quantum mechanics and special relativity theory

-Quantum mechanics (QM) is a spectacularly successful theory, but its logical foundations are highly controversial.
-One of the most intractable problems of theoretical physics is the incompatibility between QM and special relativity theory (SR).
-[16] The import of the arguments of Ref.
-[16] is that SR is not a "true" theory and needs to be replaced in order to match the requirements of QM.
-Most of the classically minded theoreticians tend to believe that SR, which can be formalized in classical first-order logic [18], is a logically consistent theory.
+Quantum mechanics (\mathbf{QM}) is a spectacularly successful theory, but its logical foundations are highly controversial.
+One of the most intractable problems of theoretical physics is the incompatibility between \mathbf{QM} and special relativity theory (\mathbf{SR}), which is perhaps most acute in quantum field theory.
+Freeborn et al, [20] while considering the conclusions of Earman and Fraser, [21] make the following assessment:

+As such, Haag's theorem is perhaps the first of many signs that SR and QM are, in the end, irreconcilable.

+The import of the arguments of Mamone-Capria [22] is that SR is not a "true" theory and needs to be replaced in order to match the requirements of QM.

-In Ref.
-[17], we have pointed out the existence of a meta-inconsistency (i.e., an inconsistency at the metamathematical level) in SR, even from the point of view of classical logic.
-In the logic NAFL, this meta-inconsistency translates to a straightforward logical inconsistency in SR, as follows.
+Most of the classically minded theoreticians tend to believe that SR, which can be formalized in classical first-order logic, [23] is a logically consistent theory.
+In a previous preprint, [24] we have pointed out the existence of a metainconsistency (i.e., an inconsistency at the metamathematical level) in \mathbf{SR} , even from the point of view of classical logic.
+In the logic NAFL, this metainconsistency translates to a straightforward logical inconsistency in SR, as follows.
 The Lorentz transformations of SR require that the velocity (v) of a material object with respect to an inertial frame of reference can attain all values less than c (the velocity of light in vacuum), but not v = c.
-But the domain $0 \le v < c$ is not a superclass (see Remark 22) and hence SR cannot be formulated as a consistent NAFL theory.
-This is a fatal objection because there is no obvious way in which SR can be extended to hold at the singular point v=c.
+But the domain $0 \le v < c$ is not a superclass (see Remark 26) and hence SR cannot be formulated as a consistent NAFL theory.
+This is a fatal objection because there is no obvious way in which SR can be extended to hold at the singular point v = c.
 On the other hand, NAFL successfully formalizes and justifies several of the "weird" phenomena of QM, such as, quantum superposition, entanglement and wave-particle duality, as outlined in the ensuing sections.
-Therefore NAFL supports QM and rejects SR as an infinitary theory.
-In this sense, NAFL points to a fundamental logical incompatibility between QM and SR. It is our belief that QM, unlike SR, does not rely on classical infinitary reasoning in an essential way, and in future work, we will consider how QM can be formalized in NAFL.
+Therefore NAFL supports $\mathbf{Q}\mathbf{M}$ and rejects $\mathbf{S}\mathbf{R}$ as an infinitary theory.
+In this sense, NAFL points to a fundamental logical incompatibility between QM and SR. It is our belief that QM, unlike SR, does not rely on classical infinitary reasoning in an essential way, and in future work, we will consider how \mathbf{QM} can be formalized in NAFL.

-5.2 Quantum superposition and the collapse of the wave function source and a flask of poison.
-If an internally placed Geiger counter detects radioactivity (caused by the decay of a single atom), a mechanical device shatters the flask, thus releasing the poison and killing the cat.
+5.3 Quantum superposition, Wigner's friend paradox and the collapse of the wave function

+Consider the following famous thought experiment of Schrödinger [25] in quantum mechanics.
+A cat is placed inside a sealed box along with a radioactive source and a flask of poison.
+If an internally placed Geiger counter detects radioactivity caused by the decay of a single atom, a mechanical device shatters the flask, thus releasing the poison and killing the cat.
 There are many possible interpretations of this experiment.
-According to the Copenhagen interpretation, [20] while the box is closed, the system (i.e., the cat along with the radioactive atom) exists in a superposition of the states $\langle \text{decayed atom} + \text{dead cat} \rangle$ and $\langle \text{undecayed atom} + \text{living cat} \rangle$, and when the box is opened and an observation is made, the wave function of the system collapses into one of the two states, and hence the superposed state can never be observed.
+According to the Copenhagen interpretation, [26] while the box is closed, the system (i.e., the cat along with the radioactive atom) exists in a superposition of the states (decayed atom + dead cat) and (undecayed atom + living cat), and when the box is opened and an observation is made, the wave function of the system collapses into one of the two states, and hence the superposed state can never be observed.